-Paul Russell is a lawyer for international and national businesses, art dealers, museums, and affluent individuals.
+Paul Russell is an attorney for international and national businesses, art dealers, museums, and affluent individuals.
 He specializes in corporate governance, contracts and corporate litigation.
 He has been a lawyer at Russell since 1976.

 Paul Russell is senior partner at Russell Advocaten.
 He assists entrepreneurs in national and international disputes on corporate governance, contracts, and corporate litigation.
 Paul is a seasoned litigator, combining tenacity and creativity with profound legal knowledge.
 This enables him to find the desired solution for his clients, even if it does not seem to be quite possible at first.